Safety Division Courses and Workshops

 How Worried Should I Be?: Understanding Social Media, Email and Student Writing

-Drawing from their book, An Educators Guide to Assessing Threats in Student Writing, Dr. Van Brunt and Jeff Solomon will teach participant what to look for when viewing written and video content that may occur on social media, over email or in creative writing assignments.
+Drawing from his book, An Educators Guide to Assessing Threats in Student Writing, Dr. Brian Van Brunt will teach participant what to look for when viewing written and video content that may occur on social media, over email or in creative writing assignments.

 Impact vs Intent: Understanding Microaggressions and Bias